MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 .
 Add your current user to the docker group: `sudo groupadd docker && usermod -aG docker $USER`.
 Than log out and log back.

 3. Download the [style models](https://u-173-c142.cs.uni-tuebingen.de/index.php/s/ierXwx3DS8X48ss).
    Extract the file and copy the folder`style_transfer_models` to `./data` .
-4. set `VIDEO_INPUT` in `*path to repository*/docker/.ènv` to your webcam device (defaults to /dev/video0).
+4. set `VIDEO_INPUT` in `.docker/docker_compose_nvidia.yml` to your webcam device (defaults to /dev/video0).
    Use `v4l2-ctl --list-devices` to find your device.
+Consider also to adapt the environment variables in this file.
 5. change to docker dir `cd *path to repository*/docker/`
    run `docker-compose -f docker-compose-nvidia.yml build`

-   `

 ### How to start the webcam:

 1. change to docker dir `cd *path to repository*/docker/`
 2. For artistic style transfer: `docker-compose -f docker-compose-nvidia.yml  run stylecam`
    You might have to start it a second time when it does not find `/dev/video13`.
+   Starting the program the first time will take some time, since the networks are optimized to your gpu.
+   If you encounter an error concerning permissions for /dev/video12 or /dev/video13 run `sudo chmod 777 /dev/video1*`
 3. The new webcam device is `/dev/video12`.
 Test it with `fflpay /dev/video12`.

 ### How to stop the webcam: